sdegutis/Novo-Cantico/app/routes/home/content.md

 Novo Cantico compiles JSX to `{ tag: string, attrs: object, children: any[] }`, so that you can do whatever you'd like with it.
 It's natural and simple to just render to a string, but there's also the freedom to render to server-side React or anything needed.

-One technique I found helpful is to create a function that scans a JSX tree for stylesheets and `<script`> tags, and hoists them up to the `<head>` element before sending to the browser.
+One technique I found helpful is to create a function that scans a JSX tree for stylesheets and `<script`> tags, hoists them up to the `<head>` element before sending to the browser, and uniques them by rendered string.
+This allows you to use the same component in any number of other components, knowing that any CSS or JS it includes will only be seen once by the browser.

 Check out the runtime-side implementation of JSX functionality at [app/core/jsx.tsx](https://github.com/sdegutis/Novo-Cantico/blob/main/app/core/jsx.tsx).
 (The lower level does nothing but ask `sucrase` to translate it into simple JavaScript objects).